 The role of Insights is to understand.
-Our job is to listen to the voice of the people, and solve business problems based on what we have heard.
-But to have a good conversation with people, we need to create a good survey experience.
-To better understand how to do that, we asked what people dislike about surveys, so that we knew what not to do.
+Our job is to listen to the voice of the people, and solve business problems based on what we learn.
+But to have a good conversation with people, we need to consider overhauling the typical survey experience.
+To better understand how to do that, we asked what people dislike about surveys so we knew what not to do.

-Surveys that are too long, are a very common dislike—especially surveys that are longer than advertised.
-It leads to poor quality information.
+Surveys that are too long are a very common dislike—especially surveys that are longer than advertised.
+It also leads to poor quality information.
 As one person told us: “When surveys drag on too long, then you lose interest and don’t give the answers that really mean something.”

 Now, the cost of doing a survey is infinitesimally less expensive, and we know a great deal about the well-profiled people who belong to our communities.
 There is no excuse for the long survey today.

-Another common complaint was being asked a series of screening questions only to be told you don’t qualify for the study.
+Another common complaint was being asked a series of survey screening questions only to be told you don’t qualify for the study.
 My colleague, Rob Berger of sister company Maru/Blue, covered this in an earlier article.
-The good news is that, with careful profiling, most disqualifications can be avoided—because you already know the person you are inviting to the study qualifies.
+The good news is that with careful profiling most disqualifications can be avoided because you already know the person you are inviting to the study qualifies.